Find out about how we share data with Credit Reference Agencies and what this means for you.

 If you don't pay your water and sewerage bill, after we’ve sent you a reminder, we may register a default with the Credit Reference Agency which shows you haven't paid us.
 When a default is registered against you for non-payment, it will remain on your credit file for six years.

-We’ll always write to tell you of our intention to register a default to allow you time to contact us or make payment.
-If you receive a notice of our intention to register a default we won’t contact you again before we register a default against you, so it’s important you get in touch with us - we’ll do our best to help you.
+We’ll always write to inform you of our intention to register a default, giving you time to contact us or make a payment.
+If you receive such a notice, please be aware that we won’t contact you again before proceeding with the registration of a default, so it’s crucial to get in touch with us.
+We’ll do our best to help you, and you have the following options:

 We’ll go through payment options with you and help you find the best way to pay your bill.
 If you need some extra help, we can tell you about the financial help schemes that we have available and let you know if they’ll be suitable for you.